 Episode 74: Jeff Brightwell sits down with softball head coach Natalie Poole and recaps the Tigers' big sweep of CUSA foe, Southern Miss over the weekend.
 Memphis put up 34 runs in the three game series.
 Brightwell and Poole also discuss the teams' upcoming series against UCF, as the Tigers host the knights at the Tigers Softball Complex.

-Memphis vs East Carolina on May 5, 2012 at the Tiger Softball Complex.
+Memphis Softball vs Belmont on Tuesday, March 17, 2015 at the Tiger Softball Complex.
 Photos by Joe Murphy

-Natalie Poole enters her second season as the head softball coach at the University of Memphis.
-In 11 years as a head coach, Poole has compiled a 332-336 career record and guided two teams to the NCAA Regionals.
+Natalie Poole is in her third season as the head coach at the University of Memphis.
+In 12 years as a head coach, Poole has compiled a 352-372 career record and guided two teams to the NCAA Regionals.
 Poole leads the 2013-14 Memphis softball program into its first season as members of the American Athletic Conference.

-In her first season at Memphis, Poole led the Tigers to a 20-37 overall record and an 8-16 mark in Conference USA.
-During the 2012 season, she guided junior third baseman Laura Curtis to All-Conference USA Second Team honors while freshman pitcher Jordan Richwood was named to the C-USA All-Freshman Team.
-In the middle of April, Poole and the Tigers won seven-consecutive games as the team put up wins against Alcorn State, UTEP and ULM.
+In 2012, her first season at Memphis, Poole led the Tigers to a 20-37 overall record and an 8-16 Conference USA mark.
+During that season, she guided junior third baseman Laura Curtis to All-Conference USA second team honors, while freshman pitcher Jordan Richwood was named to the C-USA All-Freshman Team.
+In the middle of April, Poole and the Tigers won seven-consecutive games as the team put up wins against Alcorn State, UTEP and Louisiana-Monroe.
 The seven-straight wins was the fourth-best winning streak in school history.

-Poole, 36, became the U of M's softball program's second head coach in 2012 after spending three seasons leading the helm at McNeese State.
+Poole, 37, became the program's second head coach in 2012 after spending three seasons leading the helm at McNeese State.
 She guided the Cowgirls to three-straight 30-win seasons, including a school-record 38 wins in 2010.
 Poole led McNeese State to two Southland Conference (SLC) Tournament championship games, winning the tournament title in 2010 and advancing to the NCAA Regional Tournament.
-A former standout catcher for McNeese State as a player, Poole compiled a 100-84 overall record during the three years and went 55-35 in conference play.

-Poole was named the Southland Conference Coach of the Year in her first season at McNeese State in 2009 after leading the Cowgirls to a second-place finish in the Southland Conference.
+Poole was named the Southland Conference Coach of the Year in her first season at McNeese State in 2009 after leading the Cowgirls to a second-place finish in the league.
 The team finished the year with a 31-28 record, marking the Cowgirls' first winning season in 11 years.

-During her three years with McNeese State, 20 players earned All-Southland Conference honors.
+In her three years at McNeese State, 20 players earned All-Southland Conference honors.
 In 2011, outfielder Claire Terracina became the first Cowgirl since 2008 selected to the All-SLC first team.
-In addition, Alanna DiVittorio was named the Louisiana Sports Writers Association Co-Freshman of the Year in 2011.
+In addition, Alanna DiVittorio was named the Louisiana Sports Writers Association co-Freshman of the Year in 2011.

 Prior to returning to her alma mater, Poole served as the head coach for seven seasons at Georgia Southern, where she compiled a 212-215 career record.
 The Eagles went 71-53 in the Southern Conference under Poole's tutelage and earned a trip to the NCAA Tournament in 2006.
 She was named the SoCon Coach of the Year in 2002, her first year as a head coach.